MdNomanRaghib/PowerShell/README.md

        Get-Service -Name "*net*"
        Get-Service -DisplayName "*net*"

-Where-Object: Used to limit or filter the object passed tothe pipeline.
+Where-Object: Used to limit or filter the object passed to the pipeline.
 Usage: Get-Service | Where-Object {$_.Status -eq "Running"}
 Note: $_. is the current instance of the object being evaluated.
 Use Cases: